gimelbrantlab/magic/README.md

 *-c, --no_clean_intermediate*:
     disable automatic removal of intermediate output files

+*-s, --sampling_method*:
+    resampling method to use when training classifiers, one of "none", "down", or "up" [default "none"]

 *-l, --no_overlap*:
     disables default option of summing enrichment for *promoter_length* base pairs on either side of the TSS for a promoter region